jameshurst/CombineWaiting/README.md

 * `values()` - Returns the values contained in the result.
 * `value(at:)` - Returns the value at the given index.
 * `error()` - Returns the error if the result was a failure.

-## XCTest Integration

-Some custom `XCTAssertEqual` functions are provided for working with `WaitResult` types.
-You can assert a `WaitResult` against a single value, a sequence of values, or a failure.

 ## Installation